Updated: Apr 20

 At your core, you are infinitely capable of handling life's challenges.

 You want to feel happier, less anxious, more at ease with your life.

-No matter what you try - the self-care techniques, the changes in your routines, the affirmations, even other therapies - no matter what you try, it either doesn't work, or doesn't stick.
+No matter what you try - the self-care techniques, the changes in your routines, the affirmations, even other therapies - it either doesn't work, or it doesn't stick.

 You feel like you're on a hamster wheel going nowhere.

 You don't know what you're doing wrong.